 Another major environmental element in Minter's life and work is the indigo plant.
 His journey with indigo began long before he consciously embraced it, steeped in the very soil of his regional, South Carolina-Georgia homeland where indigo was cultivated before the advent of commercial dyes.
 Many enslaved Africans brought with them extensive knowledge and expertise in indigo cultivation and processing from their homelands.
 Some were so valued for their skills that they were called "indigo slaves."

-And the indigo plant is also represented by Minter’s illustrations for Blue: A History of the Color as Deep as the Sea and as Wide as the Sky, a young readers’ book by Nana Ekua Brew-Hammond.
+The indigo plant is also represented by Minter’s illustrations for Blue: A History of the Color as Deep as the Sea and as Wide as the Sky, a young readers’ book by Nana Ekua Brew-Hammond.

 Reflecting on motivation to found IAA, Minter says “I realized that the work artists do requires other artists — those with similar sensibilities, aesthetics, or a similar care for their community — to serve it in some way and having a place to create and talk about the work.”

-If (the earth) does not have everything that you need, it will reclaim you and recycle you.
+If the Earth does not have everything that you need, it will reclaim you and recycle you

 I wondered whether after moving to Portland, the water themes became more prominent and the environmental themes expanded in Minter’s multi-media works.